 Cybercrime doesn’t sleep.
 It’s important to stay vigilant and secure your online accounts, especially those with money, sensitive health information, and financial data.
 The more you know about potential threats, the easier it will be to keep your accounts secure and safeguarded from fraud.

 While there are many types of scams, one tactic is increasing—fraudulent account takeover.
 Account takeover fraud is a serious threat that could potentially lead to financial losses, compromised personal information, and even potential health risks.
 These account takeover threats are concerning, but preventable when you know what to look for.
-I’ll cover:
+This post covers:

 What is account takeover fraud?